fraunhofer-igd-iva/create-nxtstart-app/README.md

 ## I18n - Internationalization

 By default nxtstart projects come with internationalization options.
-Under `/public/locales` the different languages are placed.
+Under `/locales` the different languages are placed.
 Each language directory contains multiple json files that can be as granular as necessary.
-Using these translations can be done as seen in `/src/pages/index.tsx` and `/src/components/NavBar.tsx` using serverSideTranslations.
+Using these translations can be done as seen in `/pages/[locale]/page.tsx` and `/components/NavBar.tsx` using the TranslationProvider.

 ## Material UI